The Price of Privacy in Untrusted Recommendation Engines: Local-DP in the Information-Scarce Regime: Lower Bounds

-The above result shows how Lemma~\ref{lemma:Ibnd} can be used to obtain sharper bounds on the mutual information contained in a differentially private sketch in the information-scarce setting in comparison to Lemma 4.
-Using this result, we get a lower bound of $\Omega(\frac{N^2}{w^2})$ on the number of samples needed to learn the underlying clustering.
-We now present a tighter bound on the mutual information under some conditions; it relies on a more careful evaluation of the bound in Lemma~\ref{lemma:Ibnd}, but matches the performance of the algorithm we present in Section~\ref{sec:maxsense}, thereby displaying its optimality.
+The above result shows how Lemma~\ref{lemma:Ibnd} can be used to obtain sharper bounds on the mutual information contained in a differentially private sketch in the information-scarce setting in comparison to Lemma~\ref{lemma:basicIbnd}.
+Theorem \ref{Thm:weaklb} gives a lower bound of $\Omega(\frac{N^2}{w^2})$ on the number of samples needed to learn the underlying clustering.
+Observe however that the dominant term in the above proof is the bound on $\Delta_1$ -- a more careful analysis of this leads to the following stronger bound: \begin{theorem} Under the scaling assumption $w=o(N^{1/3})$, and for $\epsilon<\ln(2)$, it holds that